Darrylwin/Darrylwin/README.md

 <p align="left">
 👋 I’m @Darrylwin.<br>
-🖥️ My Stack : Flutter, Laravel, Express.<br>
+🖥️ My Stack : Flutter, NextJs, Express.<br>
 🔭 I’m currently working on an app that gives advice and recommendations to future students, focused on digital and tech fields.<br>
-🌱 I'm currently learning Express and Laravel.<br>
+🌱 I'm currently learning NestJs<br>
 👀 I’m interested in Google Technos like Flutter, Firebase && Microsoft Technos like GitHub and All Jetbrains Tools especially Phpstorm, Webstorm, DataGrip and AndroidStudio.<br>
-👯 I’m looking to collaborate on Flutter Mobile App projects or Laravel.<br>
+👯 I’m looking to collaborate on Flutter Mobile App projects or Next<br>
 <!-- 🤔 I’m looking for help with Google cloud plateform to get an API KEY for Google Maps<br> -->
 💬 Ask me about Mobile App development with Flutter, Clean Code, and Clean Architecture.<br>
 ⚡ Fun fact: Anime, Gaming, Basketball.